HomeAsiaBank of Japan governor Ueda hospitalised, will miss June meeting

 -

-TOKYO, June 10 (Reuters) - Bank of Japan Governor Kazuo Ueda has been hospitalised for medical treatment and will miss the June 15-16 policy meeting, the central bank said on Wednesday.
+TOKYO, June 10 (Reuters) - Bank of Japan Governor Kazuo Ueda has been hospitalised for medical treatment and will miss the June 15 to 16 policy meeting, the central bank said on Wednesday.

-Ueda, 74, is expected to remain in hospital for about two weeks getting treatment for an infected liver cyst, work remotely and attend the next July 30 to 31 policy meeting, the BOJ said.
+Ueda, 74, is expected to remain in hospital for about two weeks getting treatment for an infected liver cyst, work remotely and attend the next July 30 to 31 policy meeting, the central bank said.

 The announcement follows one the BOJ made in late May that its Deputy Governor Uchida had been discharged from hospital after recovering from leukaemia treatment.

-(Reporting by Kantaro Komiya, Leika Kihara and Anton Bridge; Editing by Andrew Heavens and Tomasz Janowski)
+(Reporting by Kantaro Komiya, Leika Kihara; additional reporting by Anton Bridge, John Geddie and Makiko Yamazaki; Editing by Andrew Heavens and Tomasz Janowski)

 tagreuters.com2026binary_LYNXMPEM590MQ-VIEWIMAGE